shahriarhasib/AvayaHosts-to-ZabbixHosts/README.md

 This Standard Operating Procedure (SOP) provides step-by-step instructions for using the **CSV to Zabbix YAML Converter** Python script on a Windows computer.
 This tool is designed for **network/IT administrators** who manage Avaya IP Office phone systems and want to import phone extensions in bulk into the **Zabbix network monitoring platform** — even if they have no prior programming experience.

-The script reads an Avaya IP Office extension export file (`InceptaExt.csv`), automatically categorizes each device as Avaya or Grandstream, and outputs a `.yaml` file that can be directly imported into Zabbix.
+The script reads an Avaya IP Office extension export file (`AvayaExtensionList.csv`), automatically categorizes each device as Avaya or Grandstream, and outputs a `.yaml` file that can be directly imported into Zabbix.

 ### 1.1 What This Script Does